 7. What does a green poo mean?

-Once you have kids you will see poo in almost every colour of the rainbow, but nothing’s more frightening than the green poo.
-It’s quite common for young babies to pass a green poo in the first few days or weeks after birth but then as they get older and another one pops up a year or so down the track, it can be quite a shocker (turns out the odd one is nothing to worry about, if they’re all like that then maybe something else is up and a visit to your doctor is advisable.
+Once you have kids, you will see poo in almost every colour of the rainbow, but nothing’s more frightening than the green poo.
+It’s quite common for young babies to pass a green poo in the first few days or weeks after birth, but then as they get older and another one pops up a year or so down the track, it can be quite a shocker.
+Turns out, the odd green poo is nothing to worry about, however, if they’re all like that then maybe something else is up and a visit to your doctor is advisable.

 8. Is it bad for a child to swallow sand?